scotsun/clear-vae/mgvae/issues.md

 ### pinned issue:
+1. numerical results of the two estimator contradict with the inequality derivation
-1. after adding ewc regularization, loss keeps increasing in the fine-tuning stage even having a large $\lambda$ doesn't help
+2. after adding ewc regularization, loss keeps increasing in the fine-tuning stage even having a large $\lambda$ doesn't help

-### trivial issue:
+### trivially good stuff:
 1. GM-AM inequality and discrete jensen's inequality (log is concave) arrive at the same result